Union Pacific Big Boy: Operation

+No. 4019 hauls a train through Echo Canyon, Utah.

 The Big Boy locomotives had large grates to burn the low-quality bituminous coal supplied by Union Pacific-owned mines in Wyoming.
 Coal was carried from the tender to the firebox by a Standard Stoker Company type MB automatic stoker that could supply slightly over 12+1/2 ST per hour.
-Water to the boiler was furnished by a Nathan type 4000C Automatic Restarting injector rated for 12,500 gallons per hour on the right side and an Elesco T.P.
-502 exhaust steam injector rated for 14,050 gallons per hour on the left side.
+Water to the boiler was furnished by a Nathan type 4000C Automatic Restarting injector rated for 12500 usgal per hour on the right side and an Elesco T.P.
+502 exhaust steam injector rated for 14050 usgal per hour on the left side.

 Upon their arrival on Union Pacific property in 1941, the Big Boys were assigned to the Utah Division's First Sub, between Ogden and Green River, which included the 1.14% grade for which they were designed.
 From February 1943 to November of the same year, three Big Boys were assigned to the Los Angeles & Salt Lake Line and ran between Ogden and Milford, Utah.
 In 1944, with the arrival of additional Challengers and the second order of Big Boys, their operating territory was expanded east from Green River to Cheyenne over the Wyoming Division's Fifth, Sixth, and Seventh Subs.
-Beginning in 1948, with Challenger locomotives taking over the bulk of service between Ogden and Green River, the Big Boys saw only occasional service on the Utah Division, while their operating territory was expanded to include the line south from Cheyenne to Denver.
+Beginning in 1948, Challenger locomotives took over most service between Ogden and Green River; the Big Boys saw only occasional service on the Utah Division, while their operating territory was expanded to include the line south from Cheyenne to Denver.
 Between 1950 and 1957, they were occasionally assigned to handle trains east of Cheyenne to North Platte over the Nebraska Division's Third Sub.
-In the final years of steam on the UP, where the locomotives were only fired up to help with the fall rush traffic, the Big Boys saw service only between Cheyenne and Laramie.
+In the final years of steam on the UP, where the locomotives were fired up only to help with the fall rush traffic, the Big Boys saw service only between Cheyenne and Laramie.